 For compost tea treatments, the highest effect in the predator larval stage was recorded when C. carnea larvae fed on I. aegyptiaca treated at 70% of this treatment by foliar spray application; while the least impact on larvae was shown in compost tea treatments applied by the soil addition method at concentrations of, 50% and 60%.
 For C. carnea pupae, mortality rates appeared in the compost tea treatments applied by adding to the soil at 60% and 70% concentrations, and the treatments applied by the combination between foliar spray and soil addition at the concentrations of 50% and 60%, in addition to record a highest mortality rate of adult through this method at 70% concentration (Table, 4).

 According to the illustrated data in Figure (3), the highest effect of compost tea treatments on C. carnea developmental stages (from the 1st instars larvae to adult stage) showed by combined application method of treatments which included foliar spray with soil addition, where mortality percentage reached 60% at the concentration of 50% and 70% at the concentrations of 60% and 70%, respectively followed by the foliar spray method where mortality percentage recorded 45%, 55% and 65% at the concentrations of 50, 60 and 70%, respectively.
 However, the soil addition method exhibited the lowest impact on the developmental stages of the predator with mortality percentages of 20%, 35% and 40%, respectively at the same studied concentrations.
 The greatest impact on the predator occurred by spraying, whatever the method of foliar spraying or the combination of foliar spraying and adding to the soil, compared to the method of application by adding to the soil, which was supported by the results we presented previously.
-This may be due to the fact that feeding of C. carnea larvae on mealybug individuals treated with compost tea, using methods that included direct spraying of the pest, resulted from the organic fertilizer, with its active ingredients, reaching the predator directly and more quickly, compared to applying treatments by soil addition method, which requires longer period to affect on the the predator.
+This may be due to the fact that feeding of C. carnea larvae on mealybug individuals treated with compost tea, using methods that included direct spraying of the pest, resulted from the organic fertilizer, with its active ingredients, reaching the predator directly and more quickly, compared to applying treatments by soil addition method, which requires longer period to affect on the predator.

 Figure 3: Effect of different concentrations of compost tea on the development stages of Chrysoperla. carnea after feeding its 1st instar larvae on treated Icerya aegyptiaca through different application methods under laboratory conditions.